sdg1981/spelio/docs/Spelio_MVP_Product_Specification_v1_1.md

 - Never allow horizontal scrolling.
 - The answer layout must remain usable on small mobile screens.

+### 6.3.1 Custom mobile/tablet keyboard

+On touch-first devices, Spelio may replace the native software keyboard during active practice with a calm custom keyboard docked to the bottom of the viewport.

+Purpose:

+- reduce mobile keyboard clutter
+- improve touch comfort
+- create a calmer practice experience
+- integrate visually with the Spelio practice surface
+- support Welsh spelling more naturally on phones and tablets

+The custom keyboard should preserve:

+- fast, confident typing
+- familiar QWERTY ordering
+- low friction
+- the normal hear → recall → spell flow

+It is not:

+- a predictive spelling engine
+- an adaptive educational keyboard
+- a contextual hint system
+- a replacement for recall
+- a phonics system

+Device scope:

+- Applies only where it improves the experience on touch-first devices, including phones and tablets/iPads.
+- Desktop, laptop, and hardware-keyboard users should continue using normal keyboard input.
+- External keyboard setups should not lose ordinary typing behaviour.

+Keyboard layout:

+- Stable Welsh digraph row:
+  - `CH DD FF NG LL PH RH TH`
+- Standard QWERTY rows:
+  - `Q W E R T Y U I O P`
+  - `A S D F G H J K L`
+  - `Z X C V B N M`
+- Include apostrophe access for Welsh phrase input.
+- Keep rows visually centred/staggered in a familiar keyboard rhythm.

+Do not include:

+- predictive suggestions
+- adaptive word-specific keys
+- emoji rows
+- GIF buttons
+- microphone buttons
+- utility clutter
+- a numbers row by default

+Accent support:

+- Support hold-to-accent interaction where practical, for example `W → Ŵ`, `Y → Ŷ`, `O → Ô`, and equivalent Welsh accented vowels.
+- If hold-to-accent is unreliable on a device/browser, provide a graceful fallback accent affordance.
+- A subtle one-time onboarding hint for accents is acceptable, for example “Press and hold a letter for accents.”
+- Do not show repeated tutorial popups.

+Interaction behaviour:

+- The keyboard should remain fixed or sticky to the bottom of the viewport while practising.
+- Practice content above the keyboard should remain readable and usable.
+- If content is taller than the remaining viewport, only the practice content area above the keyboard should scroll.
+- The keyboard should respect iOS safe-area insets.
+- Tapping keys must feed the existing letter-by-letter validation path.
+- Digraph keys should submit their letters in sequence and rely on the existing validation flow to stop safely at the first incorrect character.
+- Existing incorrect-input feedback, reveal behaviour, scoring, difficult-word handling, recap, progression, and session generation must remain unchanged.

+Visual philosophy:

+- The keyboard should feel calm, spacious, premium, visually integrated, low-clutter, and Welsh-aware.
+- Key surfaces should follow the public learner UI direction: warm neutral page background, white/ivory key surfaces, subtle borders, soft shadows, and generous spacing.
+- Avoid system-keyboard chrome, bright colours, gamified styling, visual noise, and predictive/adaptive keyboard behaviour.

+Accessibility and fallback:

+- Keys must use accessible button semantics.
+- Hardware keyboard support must be preserved.
+- Reduced-motion preferences must be respected.
+- Visible focus states must remain available.
+- A safe fallback to native keyboard behaviour should be available for compatibility or accessibility needs.

 ### 6.4 Bottom utility strip

 Bottom controls: